Pete Docter: Career

 I like the more character-driven stuff, and Paper Moon brought that home to me in a way that I had not seen in live action, really focusing on the whole story just about characters.
 It was almost theatrical in the same way you might see a stage show because you're locked in a room.
 It's got to be about characters, and yet it was so cinematic, a film that couldn't be done in any other medium.
 It just kind of blew my socks off.

 Docter has been an integral part of some of Pixar's most seminal works, including Toy Story, Toy Story 2, A Bug's Life and Monsters, Inc., all of which received critical acclaim and honors.
 He contributed to these animated films as a co-author to the scripts, and worked with CGI stalwarts such as Lasseter, Ronnie del Carmen, Bob Peterson, Andrew Stanton, Brad Bird, and Joe Ranft.
 Docter has referred to his colleagues at Pixar as a bunch of "wild stallions".
 He is also one of the five founding members of the Pixar Braintrust, which came together during the making of Toy Story (the other four being Lasseter, Stanton, Ranft and Unkrich).

 Docter made his directorial debut with Monsters, Inc.—the first Pixar film not directed by Lasseter—which occurred right after the birth of his first child, Nick.
 Docter has said that the abrupt move from a complete, single-minded devotion to his career to parenting drove him "upside down" and formed the inspiration for the storyline.
 In 2004, he was asked by Lasseter to direct the English translation of Howl's Moving Castle.
-Docter then directed the 2009 film Up, released on May 29, 2009.
+Docter then directed the 2009 film Up, released on May 29, 2009 to critical acclaim.
 He based the protagonist of Up partially on himself, based on his frequent feelings of social awkwardness and his desire to get away from crowds to contemplate.
 Following the success of Up, Docter and fellow Pixar veterans Lasseter, Stanton and Lee Unkrich as well as long-time collaborator and director Brad Bird were honored with the Golden Lion Honorary Award for Lifetime Achievement at the 66th Venice International Film Festival.
 Docter directed the 2015 film Inside Out to critical acclaim.
 His next film, Soul, was released on Disney+ on December 25, 2020, to critical acclaim.